adam-hurwitz/finance-oi/tax/cointracker/cointracker.md

 - "Outgoing" and "Incoming" columns
 - Some platforms only show 1 column for inflows/outflows which makes it hard to visualize the movement of assets across linked accounts

+## Automatic tax calculations
+- Tax calculations run after making changes to a transaction automatically
+- E.g. Adding a missing inflow for a transfer to match an incomplete outflow
+    - This can resolve large inaccurate reported gains

+## Backup transaction data
+- Download tax lot information to use on other platforms without connecting all past sources and fixing issues
+- Part of the "Ultra" [2023 plan](https://www.cointracker.io/subscription)

 ## Tax loss harvesting
 - Part of the "Prime" and above [2023 plans](https://www.cointracker.io/subscription)
 - Resources